Consistent gas-phase C/O abundances from UV and optical emission lines: a robust scale for chemical evolution across cosmic time: Introduction

 In a very young galaxy that has formed the majority of its stellar mass in the past 100 Myr, the C/O abundance ratio will be near the value produced from pure enrichment by core-collapse SNe alone, establishing a “floor” of approximately log(C/O)~$\sim-1.0$ \citep[e.g.,][]{Nomoto2013,Kobayashi2023}.
 Roughly 100~Myr after a starburst event, AGB stars will start releasing significant amounts of carbon, but relatively little oxygen \citep[e.g.,][]{Kobayashi20}, increasing the C/O ratio.
 In subsequent starburst events, core-collapse SNe will again release large amounts of oxygen, decreasing the C/O ratio, followed by a later increase in the C/O ratio as new generations of AGB stars release carbon.
 This time sensitivity of the C/O ratio relative to star formation events, combined with outflows that preferentially remove core-collapse SNe products such as O, results in significant variations in the C/O abundance ratio which can provide powerful inferences on star formation histories \citep[e.g.,][]{Berg2019,Jones23}.

 Gas-phase metallicity is often measured from nebular emission lines.
 However, such studies are subject to a systematic uncertainty known as the abundance discrepancy factor (ADF), which is well established for oxygen abundances.
-Specifically, O/H measured from recombination lines (RLs) is 0.2--0.3 dex higher than the same quantity measured from collisionally excited lines (CELs).
-This discrepancy is commonly attributed to temperature fluctuations \citep[e.g.,][]{Peimbert2017}, although an alternative explanation of the ADF is that the RLs may be biased by metallicity inhomogeneities \citep{Stasinska2007,Chen2023}.
+Specifically, O/H measured from recombination lines (RLs) is 0.2--0.3 dex higher than the same quantity measured from collisionally excited lines (CELs) \citep[e.g.,][]{Rojas2007, Esteban2009, Toribio2017}.
+This discrepancy is commonly attributed to temperature fluctuations \citep[e.g.,][]{Peimbert1967, Peimbert2017}, although an alternative explanation of the ADF is that the RLs may be biased by metallicity inhomogeneities \citep{Torres-Peimbert1990, Stasinska2007, Chen2023}.
+In a scenario with cool, metal rich, and hydrogen poor clumps the abundances from RLs may be overestimated such that the true abundance would be closer to those derived from CELs.
+However, such a scenario would also include temperature fluctuations which can simultaneously affect the CELs.
 Abundances derived from RLs are generally considered more reliable because they are not sensitive to temperature.
-However, stellar abundances more closely match abundances derived from CELs \citep{Bresolin2016}.
 A practical difference is that RLs of heavy elements are far less luminous than CELs, such that metallicity measurements beyond the relatively nearby universe are based entirely on CELs.